Raiders of the Lost Ark: Critical response

-The principal cast was generally well-received.
 Ebert said the amusing and unusual characters elevated the film beyond just a technical accomplishment.
 He described Ford's performance as taciturn and stubborn character in the vein of Humphrey Bogart in The Treasure of the Sierra Madre, but with the ability to laugh at himself.
 Klain said Ford's performance was "riveting", marking a major career highlight.
 Canby described Ford and Allen as both "endearingly resilient".
 Ebert said Allen gives Marion a charming toughness.
 Knight appreciated Marion did not become idiotic when the male star was in danger.
 His review concluded the character was the definition of an activist.
 Sragow said Allen's physical performance made her every bit the equal of Ford, and her vitality provided a positive counter to Ford's deadpan performance.
 Kael was critical of many cast performances, feeling they were stilted and heavily scripted.
 She singled out Freeman for praise, however, for continuing his performance after a fly crawled into his mouth; Freeman jokingly called it the best review of his career.
-Klain called Lacey's Toht one of the most offensive Nazi stereotypes seen in cinema since World War II.
-However, he praised Rhys-Davies' and Elliott's performances.
+Klain praised the film's performances, including Lacey's Toht, which he called "the most outrageously offensive Nazi stereotype seen on screen since World War II".

-Several reviewers singled out the opening of the Ark as one of the film's best special effects.
+Canby, Knight and Variety singled out the opening of the Ark as one of the film's best special effects.
 Knight said the effects artists deserved a "special accolade" for their work.
 Canby described it as a visual display as "dazzling" as the denouement of Spielberg's Close Encounters of the Third Kind.
 Ebert said the truck chase stunt was the best he had ever seen, ahead of those in films like Bullitt (1968) and The French Connection (1971).
 Aljean Harmetz, Klain, and Siskel asserted the film's PG rating—meaning any child could see it unsupervised—was too lenient for such a scary film filled with a variety of on-screen deaths.
 An intermediate rating between PG and R, PG-13, would not be introduced until 1984, in part a response to the violence of the Indiana Jones prequel, Indiana Jones and the Temple of Doom.
 Some children were reported to have suffered nightmares afterward.